Decision Intelligence Platform

 Sample decision models for RuleSolver and RuleLearner have been included in their standard installations.

-You can use these and many other provided decision models to create your own models by adding your own decision variables and business rules.
-OpenRules also provides a User Manual for Business that doesn’t require any preliminary knowledge.
+You can use the provided decision models to create your own models by switching to your own decision variables and business rules.
+OpenRules also provides a User Manual for Business that addresses many of the above topics and doesn’t require any preliminary knowledge.